Kocal/vue-web-extension/docs/development/Vue-Devtools.md

 ```

 ::: tip
-1. You should restart webpack to apply modification.
+1. If running webpack in watch mode, you need to stop and restart webpack to apply configuration changes.
 2. You should disable and re-enable your extension in Chrome, to take care of `manifest.json` changes.
 :::

 ### Opening your popup